20865991/ISAD1000---Final---Assignment/DOCUMENTS/Report.md

 4. Remove any numerica values in a given String and then convert the string to upper or lower case
 5. Converting a number which represents a length given in meters to feet and vice versa and centimeter to inches and vice versa

+Througout this assignment, have written production code, created test cases and implemeneted it using JUnit.
+The production code has been written to be tested using black box testing and choosen submodules, using white box testing.
+My submodules either read in a file and wrote out to another, or took in import parameters or would take in user input.
+The first four submodules, I split into two and two.
+I made two submodules take in user input and the other two submodules take import parameters, being hardcoded in the main.
+Using the last submodule, I wrote a scenario below, describing the principles of ethics and professionalism.

 ### Module Descriptions

 Preliminary description of your modules: